kraktus/cosmopolitan-colormap/README.md

 ## Results

 The different colormaps can be copied from the colormap section of `colormap.py`.
-Overhaul, the `light_native_cmap` seem the most pleasant even though it's not the most contrasted palette.
+Overall, the `light_native_cmap` seem the most pleasant even though it's not the most contrasted palette.

 ## Comparison